The easiest way to figure out whether your employees are engaged or whether they dread coming to the office each day is by asking them directly.

 Pulse surveys are a great way to overcome this obstacle.
-Not only do they enable your employees to share their thoughts anonymously, but pulse surveys are also designed to provide instant feedback to the companies that use them.
+Not only do they enable your employees to share their thoughts anonymously, but pulse surveys are also designed to provide instant feedback to drive real-time changes.
 Because pulse surveys are administered electronically, managers won’t have to worry about handing out surveys, collecting them, and then analyzing them.
 Instead, they are able to quickly determine what the data is saying and act on it accordingly.

 To this end, in order to increase engagement and get better results from your pulse surveys, you may want to consider adding some fun and frivolous questions into the mix.
 Not only can lightening things up improve employee happiness, the answers to these quirky questions can be great for team-building purposes.

 Our previous research found that peers are the number one driver of workplace satisfaction.
 By asking employees lighthearted ice-breaker questions, you give them a chance to share some details from their private lives while getting to know their colleagues a little bit better.

 This is important because employees might spend more time with each other than with their families.
 So it pays off to get to know one another — especially considering the fact that only 24% of workers feel connected to their peers, a stat we uncovered in our 2017 Employee Engagement Report.

 Of course, you might not want to ask funny and unrelated questions in every engagement survey you send out.
 But if you ask the right questions at the right time, most employees will be happy to share.

 With that in mind, here are some of our ideas on how to get the ball rolling.

 02. What’s your favorite happy hour drink?